 Mandatory speed limiters to be fitted to all new UK cars after 2022

-Sitting among a range of new safety features due for all new cars, the mandatory speed limiters come as part of a proposal from the European Transport Safety Council, recently approved by a group of key MEPs.
-Regardless of whether the UK is in the EU, it has been confirmed that the UK will receive the technology.
+Sitting among a range of new safety features due for all new cars, the mandatory speed limiters come as part of the General Safety Regulation proposed by the European Commission, approved in 2019 by the European Parliament and all EU member states.
+Though the UK is no longer in the EU, it has been confirmed that the UK will still utilise the technology.

 If you think you can simply keep pressing a little harder on the throttle to break through the system, think again.
 ETSC also states that: ‘If the driver continues to drive above the speed limit for several seconds, the system should sound a warning for a few seconds and display a visual warning until the vehicle is operating at or below the speed limit again.’

-A feature already seen on models such as the new Ford Focus and set to be imposed on all new Volvos from next year, the speed limiters will come alongside data loggers, autonomous emergency braking systems, lane keep assist, driver fatigue detection systems and other safety measures.
+A feature already seen on all new Volvos and models such as the Ford Focus, the speed limiters will come alongside data loggers, autonomous emergency braking systems, lane keep assist, driver fatigue detection systems and other safety measures.
 It’s not all quite as bad as you may think, as the European Transport and Safety Council admits the system will come with a full on/off switch initially.
 This is only “to aid public acceptance at introduction” however, and so it’s likely that it intends to push for even stricter rules in the future, meaning a permanent system may come into force.

 The systems will be required on all new models given ‘type’ approval from May 2022, with all models on the market before that date required to adopt the tech by May 2024.
 With the recent confirmation of the UK’s adoption of the technology came interesting news from the Department for Transport, stating that it expects limiters "to give drivers feedback when the speed limit is exceeded rather than limiting the speed" with a reduction in engine power as previously understood.